braedonwatkins/declination-calculator/README.md

 2. User Interface (interactive map, input fields, display of declination, and other UI ["juice"](https://garden.bradwoods.io/notes/design/juice))
 3. Validation & Testing (compare to WMM calculator, error handling, uncertainty estimates, testing suite)

+## Model Implementation

+### Geodetic to Geocentric

+My understanding right now is that data measured from satellites is what we call geodetic.
+Of course this is accurate to Earth's irregular shape.
+According to [this WMM technical report]( https://repository.library.noaa.gov/view/noaa/24390/noaa_24390_DS1.pdf) we should be treating Earth's real, irregular shape, as the [WGS 84](https://en.wikipedia.org/wiki/World_Geodetic_System) ellipsoid.

+Therefore, any spherical harmonics or spherical approximations we need to do we will need to use this conversion.

 ## PREV: Intermag Data Pipeline

 ### Description